 against all odds

-The stories and contributions of leaders like Jackson, Croak, and other Black women engineers must continue to be elevated and honored.
+The stories and contributions of leaders like Gray, Jackson, Croak, and other Black women engineers must continue to be elevated and honored.
 These will be the shoulders future Black women innovators can stand on as they continue to ascend to new heights.
-As part of VentureWell’s ongoing commitment to Black innovators and to expanding equity within STEM innovation & entrepreneurship, we offer a set of resources from across the ecosystem.
+As part of VentureWell’s ongoing commitment to Black innovators and to expanding equity within STEM innovation and entrepreneurship, we offer a set of resources from across the ecosystem.
 These resources offer training to support Black innovators in commercializing their innovation, including training programs, access to mentorship, scholarships, and grant funding opportunities.
 These are only a few of the training, mentorship, resources, and funding opportunities available to innovators of color in STEM.
 We want to ensure that we can maximize opportunities for success and encourage others to share additional resources.